From Loss Of Smell To 'COVID Toes': What Experts Are Learning About Symptoms

 "I have seen more toe consults in the past two weeks than I have in my entire prior career combined," Freeman says.

-She says some patients develop COVID toes early on, along with other symptoms like fever or cough.
+She says some patients develop COVID toes early on, along with other symptoms such as fever or cough.
 Others develop the condition well after their other symptoms have passed, almost like a post-viral response.
-And a third category of patients seem to develop COVID toes as their sole symptom.
+And a third category of patients seems to develop COVID toes as the sole symptom.

 Other skin conditions reported include hives and morbilliform, a measles-like rash on the chest, back, arms or legs.
-Freeman notes that viruses – for example, measles or chickenpox — often cause rashes, so dermatologists were expecting that with coronavirus.
+Freeman notes that viruses — for example, those that cause measles or chickenpox — often cause rashes, so dermatologists were expecting that with the coronavirus.
 But the toe manifestations were surprising.

-While data is still emerging, Freeman says in her opinion, dermatologic symptoms, such as COVID toes, should be considered as a criteria for testing.
+While data are still emerging, Freeman says that in her opinion, dermatologic symptoms, such as COVID toes, should be considered as criteria for testing.
 But if you're having these symptoms, she says, "Please don't panic.
 Most of our patients who are developing these COVID toes are doing extremely well and are able to recover fully at home."

 "I think it's also important to know that the purple lesions will go away on their own," she adds.